 As you get started as an affiliate marketer, experiment with various strategies to learn which ones reach the biggest audience and generate the most profit.

 06. Get clicks

 By now, you should have an idea of all the key affiliate marketing ingredients: a strategic platform and niche, a dedicated audience, brand partners and, of course, great content.
-The only thing that’s left is to convince consumers to click on your affiliate links.
+The only thing left is to convince consumers to click on your affiliate links.